 ‘A Dream within a Dream’ was penned by Edgar Allan Poe.
-Published in 1849, it examines the subtleties of time, our perception of it and its effects.
-In his poem, he implies that time is slipping away from grasp of human beings a la sand on the beach, indicating that our existence is at the end inconsequent/ a mere abstraction.
+Published in 1849, it examines the subtleties of time, our perception of it, and its effects.
+In his poem, he implies that time is slipping away from the grasp of human beings a la sand on the beach, indicating that our existence is at the end inconsequent/ a mere abstraction.
 The poem consists of 24-verses, divided into 2-stanzas one of 11 lines and one consisting of 13.
 The poet is experiencing depths of dispiritedness and despair.
-As the poem is dissected for evaluating the mood, motivation and inherent upheavals his life underwent.
+As the poem is dissected for evaluating the mood, motivation, and inherent upheavals his life underwent.
 Traumatized by those events, the poet embarks on this dreary poetic masterpiece.

 Poetic Structure of A Dream within a Dream

 On the whole, the poem’s structure alters considerably.
 It is a juxtaposition of iambic tetrameter and anapests strewn into one poem.
 As a result, it gives the poem a dreamy/ hazy effect.
 Things take a drastic turn as is the case with dreams.